 You must have an Admission Application on file with the KCC Admissions Office, prior to completing the scholarship application.
 You are required to provide your KCC student ID number on the application.

 Graduating high school seniors within the Kellogg Community College district are eligible to receive the Trustee Scholarship.
 All scholarships are given equal consideration by a scholarship committee appointed by the KCC Foundation.
 The selection committee will review the applicant’s academic records, school and community service activities, and volunteer activities.
 They may also choose to conduct personal interviews.
 At the completion of the review process, the committee will nominate one graduating senior from each eligible high school.
 The KCC Board of Trustees will then approve the nominees.
 Financial need is not a criterion for the KCC Trustee Scholarship.

 The KCC Board of Trustees Scholarship awards up to $3,500 toward in-district tuition and fees for one academic year and can be renewed for a second year at KCC if recipient maintains eligibility.
 Acceptance of this scholarship nullifies all other scholarship offers at KCC.

 Criteria and Guidelines

-- Applicants must be a citizen of the United States or eligible non-citizen.
+- Applicant must be a citizen of the United States or eligible non-citizen.

-- Students must be a graduating senior from one of the following area high schools:
+- Students must be a graduating senior in the same academic year as application submission (2018) from one of the following area schools/districts: